Solomon-analytics/Automated-Airline-On-Time-Performance-Intelligence-Platform/README.md

 - Azure DevOps project and Git repo created.
 - `aeropulse-dev` connected to it via workspace Git integration, main branch.
-- Branch policy on main: minimum 1 reviewer, no direct commits.
+- Branch policy on main: minimum 1 reviewer, which in Azure DevOps is also what blocks direct pushes, so every change has to arrive through a pull request.
+Self-approval is permitted, since this is a single-developer project; on a real team that setting would be off and the reviewer would be someone else.
 - CI workflow demonstrated end to end: branched out to a feature workspace, made a change, committed, raised a PR in Azure DevOps, reviewed and approved, merged to main, updated the Dev workspace from source control.
+- The policy has been observed working rather than just configured: an attempted direct commit from `aeropulse-dev` was rejected with `Git_GitProviderCommitRejectedByPolicy`, since a workspace bound to a protected branch cannot commit to it.

 **Environment-specific data sources:**